January 2023, Publication

 A combination of clear and comprehensive sustainable finance taxonomy, mandatory ESG disclosures, government incentives, innovative financing instruments, deepening of the domestic debt securities market and a sustained policy focus will be required, and will together enable India to achieve SDGs and its NDCs.
 It is expected that the next few years will see significant developments in the regulatory framework for sustainable finance in India.

-Authors: Rahul Gulati – Partner; Managing Associate – Saara Ahmed and Associate – Dwiti Goyal have contributed to the India Chapter of The Sustainable Finance Law Review, published by The Law Review
+Authors: Rahul Gulati – Partner; and Managing Associate – Saara Ahmed have contributed to the India Chapter of The Sustainable Finance Law Review, published by The Law Review

 Rahul Gulati